-- Do you know the correct set up of chairs, armrests, seat heights and display screen distances to create an ergonomically suitable working environment?
+- Do you know how to carry out a DSE assessment with the correct set up of chairs, armrests, seat heights and display screen distances to create an ergonomically suitable working environment?

 If you answer 'no' to either of the above then this course is for you.

-- To give employees the knowledge about good workstation set up which promotes reduced stress and fatigue as well as counter acting many common ailments that a poor workstation set up may cause.
+To be able to carry out a DSE assessment with the knowledge of good workstation set up which promotes reduced stress and fatigue as well as counter acting many common ailments that a poor workstation set up may cause.

-- To learn about ergonomically designed equipment and its importance.
+To advise employees about ergonomically designed equipment and its importance.

 DSE training is more important for people that sit at a workstation for the majority of their working day.
 The term DSE is can be quite misleading as it’s not primarily the display screen that may cause long term health risks but the work station set up and the workers posture.
 Although eyestrain can be a symptom of staring at a computer screen, it’s usually neck, back, hand, arm and shoulder pain that are associated with computer workstations.

 Using a workstation is not classified as a high-risk task.
 It’s probably one of the safest work environments a person can have.
 However, working in an environment where you have almost zero risks of being struck by a moving vehicle, falling from height or suffering another accident that is associated with high risk occupations doesn’t mean a person will stay injury free.